jj-zhu/jj-zhu.github.io/research.md

 # Research interests

-My overall goal is to advance the research of computational algorithms, using principles in applied mathematics and physics, to change the world for the better.
+My overall goal is to advance the research of **computational and learning algorithms**, using principles in applied mathematics and physics, to change the world for the better.
 In general, I am interested in **optimization, machine learning, dynamical systems, and control theory**.

 On one hand, I am motivated by addressing the **lack of robustness and data distribution shift issues** in modern learning algorithms.
 This lack of robustness can be the consequence of biases or unfairness in training data, adversarial attacks, offline data in RL, or causal confounding.
 For example, I have worked on the theory and computation algorithm to robustly learn ML models by optimizing the risk